loveencounterflow/intershop/README.md

 In the normal course of events where one just wants to use InterShop for the benefits it offers, it is sufficient to just do either

-* `peru reup` to update to the newest version, or
+* `peru reup` to update to the newest version as available on https://github.com, or
-* `peru sync` to pull in either the newest version (if no current version has been pulled so far) or the current version (that is, make sure)
+* `peru sync` to pull in either the newest version (if no current version has been pulled so far) or the current version (that is, make sure there are no changes in your local copy that deviate from the current version).

+In this setup (where the `intershop` directory is essentially a clone of a remote repo), in order to implement some new InterShop features and have them immediately available in the host app, one *could* work inside a local copy of the remote repo, say `~/path/to/local/clone/of/intershop`; however, that would entail having to push all changes to the remote prior to updating the local copy, which gets tedious very soon.

 (how to use `peru override`)[https://github.com/buildinspace/peru/issues/187]